keptn-contrib/artifacthub/jmeter/0.3.0/README.md

 ### Step 2: Build your own JMeter Docker image

-Since there are no official JMeter Docker images, we recommend to build your own (and customize it).
-Here is a Dockerfile with a basic JMeter installation, feel free to adapt!
+Since there are no official JMeter Docker images, we recommend that you  build and customize your own.
+Here is a Dockerfile with a basic JMeter installation, feel free to adapt it!

 ```docker
 FROM alpine:3.15